-- Compare male and female education in ancient Egypt. . . - Compare aspects of education within Spartian and ."
-Athenian contexts. - Discuss class education in old Greek. - Describe types of realism and their effects on education .° after the rise of scientific method. - Summarize the main aspects of Education During the .7 Early Middle Ages. - Summarize the fundamental ideas of nineteenth-century .v educational thoughts.
+- 1. Compare male and female education in ancient Egypt. - 2.
+What are main purposes of education in ancient Egypt. - 3.
+Compare aspects of education within Spartian and Athenian contexts. - 4.
+Discuss class education in old Greek. - 5.
+Describe types of realism and their effects on education after the rise of scientific method. - 6.
+Summarize the main aspects of Education During the Early Middle Ages. - 7.
+Summarize the fundamental ideas of nineteenth-century educational thoughts.